DominiqueMakowski/ChatGPTpersonality/README.md

 ## Overall Trait Scoress

 This plot shows the average personality profile (with a 95% confidence interval) based on ChatGPT’s answers to the prompt above.
+ChatGPT tells us that it is particularly **agreeable** (kind, understanding, empathetic of emotions, socially adjusted) and **honest** (though with strong variability).
+Note that ChatGPT refuses to answer more than half the time (arguing for instance that it does not have a personality and therefore cannot answer meaningfuly related questions).

 ![](figures/unnamed-chunk-3-1.png)<!-- -->